khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <br>

 ## log
+- 2021-10-26 preparing website.md file and updating syllabus.
+Also added some info to other drafts.
 - 2021-10-23 while trying to make screencasts on how to use VSC on the Lab PCs, two issues were encountered: 1. the SpellRight extension does not work; 2. the GitHub Desktop app didn't want to sycronise with the GitHub account using a browser.
 Being logged in with the browser first seemed promosing, but it didn't actually work either.
 - 2021-10-22 week 3 recap video sent to students.
 New (expiring) Facebook Group link sent via email to students (not compulsary).
 - 2021-10-19 week 3 syllabus simplified e.g. no VSC in class.
 Minor changes e.g. references in di-identity.md beautified.